 Following successful completion of this award, you could also use your 20 Master’s level credits towards any of our Masters' degrees in the field of education.

 If you are successful you will be recommended for the award of Early Years Teacher Status and you will be prepared to teach the birth to five age range, you will also gain 20 Master’s level credits.

 As a graduate of this course you will be able to:

-The award of EYTS is essential to teach in a EY setting in the United Kingdom and on gaining this award the student becomes a qualified teacher.
+The award of EYTS is essential to teach in a early years setting in the United Kingdom and, upon gaining this award, the student becomes a qualified teacher.

 Please note we do not accept GCSE Equivalent Tests from other institutions or organisations and be aware that not all equivalency tests are accepted, if you unsure please contact our Admissions Department firstname.lastname@example.org for clarification.
 You will be required to provide evidence of your original GCSE qualifications.